MarkBind/markbind/docs/userGuide/components/presentation.md

 More specifically, you should use either:

-- add a line break with no indentation beforethe markdown content
+- add a line break with no indentation before the markdown content
 - use the `<markdown>` or `<md>` tag to wrap the markdown content